What is Head Start?

 - GED/Adult Basic Education: We offer funding to support parents obtaining their GED and/or ABE.
 Funding provides for mileage, books, testing fees and child care.
 Ask a staff member for more information.

-We are currently taking applications for the 2013-2014 school year.
-Starting in February 2014, we will be taking applications for the 2014-2015 school year.
-Families must complete an application packet along with proof of income for 12 months and the cihld's immunization card.
+We are currently taking applications for the 2014-2015 school year that will start in September, 2014.
+Families must complete an application packet along with proof of income for 12 months, the child's birth certificate, and the child's immunization card.

 Application Packet for Head Start/ Preschool